CNAG-Biomedical-Informatics/convert-pheno/README.md

     $ carton exec -- $path/convert-pheno -ibff individuals.json -opxf phenopackets.json # If using Carton

 ## COMMON ERRORS AND SOLUTIONS

-Please be aware that we are reading input files and storing them in RAM memory (we do not use streams).
-We never encountered such case, but it may become an issue if your file > 1GB and you do not have enough RAM memory.
-One simple solution is to split the input file in many.

     * Error message: CSV_XS ERROR: 2023 - EIQ - QUO character not allowed @ rec 1 pos 21 field 1
       Solution: Make sure you use the right character separator for your data.
 The script tries to guess it from the file extension (e.g. comma for csv), but sometimes extension and actual separator do not match.